near/docs/docs/tutorials/contracts/guest-book.md

 3. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

-Now you'll have a local development environment backed by the NEAR _TestNet_.
+Now you'll have a local development environment connected to NEAR's _testnet_ network.
 Running `yarn dev` will tell you the URL you can visit in your browser to see the app.

 ### Exploring The Code